hawraa212/Transformers/README.md

 - **Interpreting the Results**
   We use the model's configuration (`config.id2label`) to map the numerical index of the output back to its corresponding label (e.g., "negative", "neutral", "positive").

+The pipeline reproduces the **three core steps** of the manual approach:
+1. Preprocessing with tokenizers
+2. Passing inputs through the model
+3. Postprocessing the output
 ---

 ## 2️⃣ Pipeline Approach